There’s a reason you’re here.

 While we all know how our pets can be the light of our lives and bestow such a gift to us mere humans, they cannot technically be an emotional support animal if a licensed mental health professional does not sign off on it.

-Without an ESA letter from a Psychiatrist, Psychologist, Licensed Clinical Social Worker, or another Licensed Health Care Professional or Physician, your dog will not be legally protected against certain federal laws.
+Without a legitimate ESA letter from a Psychiatrist, Psychologist, Licensed Clinical Social Worker, or another Licensed Health Care Professional or Physician, your dog will not be legally protected against certain federal laws.

-(Don’t worry we’ll explain these laws in full detail shortly.)
+(Don’t worry we’ll explain these emotional support animal laws in full detail shortly.)

 Emotional support dogs are there to provide emotional or mental stability to their owner through their love and companionship.